 MVLA Community Scholars improves the economic mobility and quality of life of local, high-potential, underserved youth by providing scholarships to make college accessible and individual mentoring to make a four-year degree achievable.

-Nominated by the Los Altos Community Foundation and endorsed by numerous community dignitaries, our own Board Member Claudia Coleman was honored Friday at the 29th Annual City of Los Altos/Town of Los Altos Hills Joint Volunteer Awards Luncheon.
+Nominated by the Los Altos Community Foundation and endorsed by many community dignitaries, LACF Board Member Claudia Coleman was honored Friday at the 29th Annual City of Los Altos/Town of Los Altos Hills Joint Volunteer Awards Luncheon.

-Held on a beautiful, crisp afternoon at Fremont Hills Country Club, Claudia was among nine volunteers heralded for their often unsung contributions to making our community better, through their volunteer work.
+Claudia was among nine volunteers heralded for their community contributions, through their volunteer work.

-Roy Lave introduced Claudia as a woman who exemplifies the best of what a volunteer does, not only in the countless hours given to serving the community, but with grace and a positive attitude which translates into motivating others to give their time and talent as well.
+Roy Lave introduced Claudia as a person who exemplifies volunteers, not only in the countless hours serving the community but with grace and a positive attitude which motivates others to volunteer.

-Claudia not only serves as a LACF Board member and Chair of the Board Development committee, but she is the incoming Board Chair of the El Camino Hospital Foundation, and has also been an active Board Member with the local chapter of the American Red Cross.
+Claudia serves as an LACF Board member and Chair of the Board Development committee.
+She also is the incoming Board Chair of the El Camino Hospital Foundation.
+She has also been an active Board Member with the local chapter of the American Red Cross.